-I am an Associate Professor of Arabic and Comparative Literature in the Department of German, Russian and Asian Languages and Literatures at Tufts University, where I am the director of the Arabic program.
-I completed a PhD Columbia University, awarded jointly in Comparative Literature and Middle Eastern and Asian Languages and Cultures, and held prior appointments at Brown University and the University of Edinburgh, teaching comparative literature, Arabic and Persian literatures, and postcolonial and world cinema courses.
+I am a professor of Comparative Literature in the Department of International Literary and Cultural Studies at Tufts University.
+I completed a PhD at Columbia University, awarded jointly in Comparative Literature and Middle Eastern and Asian Languages and Cultures, and held prior appointments at Brown University and the University of Edinburgh, teaching comparative literature, Arabic and Persian literatures, and postcolonial and world cinema courses.

 Tufts faculty profile.